Hurontario Street: Route description

 At Highway 410, the Highway 10 designation begins as the street enters rural Caledon, and it has a discontinuity through the interchange as it defaults onto Valleywood Boulevard northbound and the 410 southbound, with ramps connecting the two sections.
 The road continues northward as the undivided four-lane Highway 10 until reaching Orangeville, where the highway leaves the Hurontario Street alignment to head for the City of Owen Sound, although it parallels it very closely for 21 km.
 (13 mi.) as it follows First Line WHS.
-The reason for the highway's chosen alignment was due to old Orangeville's location farther to the west and (in the case of the former Highway 24 segment to the north), difficult terrain through the Niagara Escarpment.
-In Orangeville, it runs as a residential side street and breaks at the Orangeville Reservoir.
+The reason for the highway's chosen alignment was due to a desire to pass through Orangeville's business district farther to the west (before the construction of its present bypass), and in the case of the former Highway 24 segment to the north, difficult terrain through the Niagara Escarpment.
+In Orangeville, it runs as a residential side street through the town's eastern fringe and breaks at the Orangeville Reservoir.
 In Mono, it resumes as a minor sideroad to Highway 89, where it breaks again.
 It picks up again north of Boyne Valley Provincial Park through Mulmur and Clearview townships as a series of broken minor roads with several names (including its historic alternate name; Centre Rd.), running through the hamlets of Dunedin and Glen Huron.
 North of Glen Huron, it becomes a major road again as it joins Simcoe County Road 124 (which, along with Highway 10, carries the Orangeville-Collingwood through traffic south of this point), until its terminus in Collingwood at Side Launch Way, one block north of First and Huron Streets (Highway 26).
 The final block is a short one-way northbound extension built in 2009 to serve a residential redevelopment project on the site once occupied by the now-closed Collingwood Shipyards.

 Public transit

 Hurontario St. is one of the busiest transit corridors in the 905 Region of the Greater Toronto Area.
 Mississauga and Brampton each run separate systems, but routes cross city boundaries.
-In addition to local routes operated by both cities, Brampton Transit operates a rudimentary bus rapid transit line along it, branded as Züm, and Mississauga's MiWay runs a limited-stop express bus route.
+In addition to local routes operated by both cities, Brampton Transit operates a bus rapid transit line along it, branded as Züm, and Mississauga's MiWay runs a limited-stop express bus route.
 The MiWay express bus and the southern portion of Zűm are slated to be replaced by a light rail transit line, the Hurontario LRT, along the street in Mississauga and a short distance into Brampton.
-Construction began in 2020 and the line is projected to enter service in the fourth quarter of 2024.
+Construction began in 2020.

 In Caledon, GO Transit runs a commuter bus route along the road to Orangeville from Brampton's downtown bus terminal.
 There is also partial service along the street in Collingwood, provided by Colltrans.

 The base trunk routes serving the street are: